108703054nccu/Cat_Dog_Game/README.md

 ## Introduction of this Game

+Cat and Dog are at it again!
+It's a windy day and they are throwing stuff at each other until one of them gives up.
+Who's gonna be the winner on this battle.
+Input a force number carefully and try to win the game!

 ## How to Play this Game

 Every Run, Cat Player and Dog Player can throw something at each other.